Wernervanr/Booksproject/README.md

 ## Basic instructions
 The app is build with php7, javascript, html and it's fair share of dependencies.
 Below is my attempt to make installation this easy for you.

+ ### Steps

+ - Download and install this repository.
+ - Run composer install (Click the link under 'composer.json' at 'Dependencies' to see instructions if you don't have composer installed yet).
+ - Create a database and populate with the SQL script provided in the sql directory at the folder 'SQLScripts'.
+ - Copy .env.example to .env and replace dummydata with your own details.
+ - Copy environment-settings-example.js to environment-settings.js and replace dummydata with your own details.
+ - Check the infrastructure/Authentication.php file for the username and password to login.

  ### Dependencies

  **Composer.json**